 Child's Name

 Class

 Date of Birth

 Address

 Medical Diagnosis or Condition

 Date

 Review Date

-I
+Treview 2 are

 Name of Parent/Carer I

 Contact Numbers Work:

 Home:

 Mobile:

 Relationship to Child

 Name of Parent/Carer 2

 Contact Numbers Work:

 Home:

 Mobile:

 Relationship to Child

+Ch : // · · · · · · · · · · · · · · · · · 1

 Clinic/Hospital Name

 Contact Number

 GP Name

 Contact Number

-Contact Number

-Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities,
+Describe medical needs and give detail ils of child's symptoms, triggers, signs, treatments, facilities,

-equipment or devices, environmental i ssues etc.
+equipment or devices, environmental issues etc.

 Name of medication, dose, method of administration, when to be taken, side effects, contra-

 indications, administered by/self -administered with/without supervision

+macadons, administered by self -admi mistered with without supervision

-Daily care requirements Specific support for the pupil's educational, social and emotional needs L A Arrangements for the school visits/trips etc. Other information Other information Describe what as notice to a management and the astion to take if this course Describe what constitutes an emergency and the action to take if this occurs Who is responsible in an emergency, state if diffe rant for off site activities vviio is responsible in an energency, state if diffe Telic for oil-site activities Staff training pooded/undertaken, who what where when Staff training needed/undertaken - who, what, where, when Plan developed with Signed Form copied to
+Daily care requirements Specific support for the pupil's educational, social and emotional needs Arrangements for the school visits/trips etc. 741 angements for the school visits/trips etc. Other information Describe what constitutes an emergency and the action to take if this occurs \A/I · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · Who is responsible in an emergency, state if diffe rent for off-site activities Staff training needed/undertaken - who, what, where, when Stan training needed/undertaken who, what, wi icic, wiicii Plan developed with Signed Form copied to